 Depending on your individual situation, filing for bankruptcy may serve as a viable option for discharging or otherwise managing your tax debts.
 As with all other debts, filing for bankruptcy puts a stop to all tax collection efforts during bankruptcy proceedings.
 You may be eligible to seek a discharge of your tax debt through bankruptcy, or during the bankruptcy proceedings settle certain amounts of your tax debt and work out payment plans.

 If you have questions about your options for settling your outstanding tax debts or wonder whether you may be entitled to discharge your taxes through bankruptcy, contact the law office of Michael H. Schwartz, P.C. today to schedule a free initial case evaluation.
-Talk with an experienced White Plains bankruptcy lawyer to learn more about how we can help you resolve your outstanding tax debts.
+Talk with an experienced White Plains bankruptcy attorney to learn more about how we can help you resolve your outstanding tax debts.

 Can I Discharge Tax Debt Through Bankruptcy?